belgianGeek/BadassBoard/README.md

 This project intent to be an open source, self-hosted replacement for services like _start.me_.

-Please not that this a project intented for me to LEARN.
-So do not exepect a beautifully amazing state-of-the-art stuff :innocent: .
+Please not that this a project intented to LEARN web development.
+So do not expect a beautifully amazing state-of-the-art stuff :innocent: .
 This might contains bugs or missing features you would LOVE to use.
 You're in that case ?
-Well, the deal is really simple : open a GitHub issue or email me :wink: .
+Well, the deal is really simple : open a GitHub issue, a pull request or email me :wink: .

 Its features includes :

 - RSS reader ;
 - Weather forecast (thanks to the _OpenWeatherMap_ API) => you'll need a token to use this thing ;
 - Web shortcuts to several websites (based on the DuckDuckGo _Bangs_ system) ;
-- Audio streaming from YouTube thanks to the _Invidio.us_ API (playlist and videos are both supported) ;
+- Audio streaming from YouTube thanks to the _Invidious_ API (both playlists, mixes and videos are supported) ;
 - IT units converter (only from bytes to terabytes for now) ;
 - Instant Youtube Search ;
 - Basic chatbot ;